Artifactory Oracle Database Configuration

 shared: env: LD_LIBRARY_PATH: /opt/jfrog/artifactory/var/bootstrap/artifactory/tomcat/lib:/opt/jfrog/artifactory/var/bootstrap/artifactory/instant_client -

-Set the DB connection details in the Artifactory System YAML .
+Set the database connection details in the system.yaml configuration file.
 For example:

 shared: database: allowNonPostgresql: true type: oracle driver: oracle.jdbc.OracleDriver url: jdbc:oracle:thin:@<your db server URL>/DBName #For example: localhost:1521/arty username: artifactory password: password -